Different Uses and Benefits of Dandelion

 Once the plant is two years or older (adult) you can begin to cut out part of the root.
 You can then toast it and use it as a caffeine substitute for making infusions.

+One of the most common uses and benefits of dandelion is in treating diabetes.
 In Europe dandelion is frequently used by diabetics.
 The roots contain easily digested sugars.

 Treat kidney and urinary problems

 In France, this plant is often called “pissenlit” (which translates directly to “pee in bed”).
 This is because dandelion has been used for a long time to stimulate the kidneys.

 It also helps to cleanse these organs, to treat urinary tract infections and to eliminate kidney stones.
 It is an excellent diuretic that does not cause potassium loss, as with most other diuretics.

 It is a mild laxative, a bitter tonic, which stimulates appetite in patients recovering from illness.
 Because of this, it increases bile production and alleviates constipation and gastric disorders.

 Another one of the great uses and benefits of dandelion is for eliminating toxins that accumulate in the body.
 Consequently, it is related to good liver health.
 This herb is therefore used to treat hepatitis, jaundice and cancer or liver tumors.

 It also has cleansing properties for the blood and can prevent chemical or food intoxication.
 It also cleanses the blood of fats (cholesterol) and uric acid.